doda25-team18/operation/ACTIVITY.md

 - Diana:
     - https://github.com/doda25-team18/operation/pull/1

-    I have worked on A1 (F7), where I created a `docker-compose` file to run the application.
+    I have worked on A1 (F7), where I created a `docker-compose` file to run the application and a `README` with instructions.

 - Fedor
     - https://github.com/doda25-team18/model-service/pull/4